-Companies may also be concerned about overtime expenses when hiring on a per-hour basis.
+Companies may also be concerned about overtime expenses when hiring per hour.
 You can set limits, but there might be times when you need to make a big push and ask people for extra hours.
 That overtime can get expensive quickly.

 The situation is different for employees.

-Getting paid by the hour means that you make your rate for all the time you work up to 40 hours per week.
-If you are a non-exempt employee, your employer must pay time-and-a-half for all the hours you work beyond 40 hours.
+Getting paid by the hour means you make your rate for all the time you work up to 40 hours per week.
+If you are a non-exempt employee, your employer must pay time-and-a-half for all your work hours beyond 40 hours per week.

-That overtime pay is the biggest advantage of hourly pay for team members.
+Overtime pay is the most significant advantage of setting an hourly wage for team members.

-Freelancers and contractors are not considered non-exempt employees because they are classified as self-employed.
+Freelancers and contractors are not non-exempt employees because they are self-employed.
 That means that most freelancers do not qualify for overtime pay.

 However, there’s still an advantage to hourly pay for freelancers.
-If you bill by the hour, you can increase your income by working more hours for clients.
-You get paid for the work you put in at your agreed upon rate.
+If you bill by the hour, you can increase your income by increasing client working hours.
+You get paid for the work you put in at your agreed-upon rate.

-Job seekers can negotiate salaries and per-hour rates with their potential employers, but freelancers and contractors should set their rates before talking to prospective clients.
+Job seekers can negotiate salaries and hourly rates with potential employers, but freelancers and contractors should set their rates before talking to prospective clients.
 Let’s talk about how to do that.

 Freelancer rates look high compared to employees, but there’s a good reason for that.

-The pay rate for a freelancer must take into account all of the unpaid work that goes into the job like administrative tasks, marketing to new clients, and non-billable client service.
+The pay rate for a freelancer must consider all of the unpaid work that goes into the job, like administrative tasks, marketing to new clients, and non-billable client service.
 There are also costs associated with equipment, office space, and materials.

 On top of that, people who work on freelance projects rarely work stable, 40-hour weeks.
 Sometimes, work is abundant.
-At other times, there’s not enough paying work to fill the day.
-It's wise to budget some extra money for those slow times, almost like a business savings account for weeks when you need it.
+At other times, there’s not enough paying work to fill the work hours day.
+Budgeting extra money for those slow times is wise, almost like a business savings account for weeks when needed.

-If a freelancer charged the same per-hour rate as an employee, they would quickly go out of business.
+If freelancers charged the same per-hour rate as employees, they would quickly go out of business.

-The rate for contract work is often twice to two-and-a-half times as much as the same work performed by an employee.
+The rate for contract work is often twice to two-and-a-half times as much as the same work an employee performs.

-This cost difference makes sense because the freelancer assumes the costs that employers normally pay for their in-house team.
+This difference makes sense because the freelancer assumes the costs employers normally pay for their in-house team.